Can India's privatization push revive its economy? | DW | 02.12.2021

 Air India's privatization drive had been in the works for about four years.
 However, past attempts to offload the loss-making airline hit several roadblocks, including government insistence on retaining some shares in the airline, and political backlash from left-wing parties.

-Ultimately, it was Tata group, India's oldest conglomerate, that agreed to pay $2.4 billion (€2.1 billion) for the carrier in October 2021.
-The sale is expected to close in December.
+Ultimately, it was Tata group, India's oldest conglomerate, that agreed to pay $2.4 billion (€2.1 billion) for the carrier in October 2021, with the sale expected to close in December.

 The government's most determined push for privatization came during Finance Minister Nirmala Sitharaman's budget speech in February, in which she unveiled an ambitious plan to sell large state-owned companies.

-The minister announced that with the exception of four strategic sectors, the government would either privatize or close all public sector enterprises (PSE).
+The minister announced that with the exception of four strategic sectors, the government would either privatize or close all public sector enterprises.

 However, even in these four strategic sectors, the government would retain "a bare minimum" number of firms, Sitharaman said.

-It gained fresh momentum at the turn of the century under the right-wing government led by the Bharatiya Janata Party (BJP).
+It gained fresh momentum around 2000 under the right-wing government led by the Bharatiya Janata Party (BJP).

 But divestment has courted political and legal controversies.